 Wilderness Hazards

-Due to the isolation and the rugged terrain surrounding the community, Mogollon had a reputation as one of the wildest mining towns in the West.
+Due to the isolation, and the rugged terrain surrounding the community, Mogollon had a reputation as one of the wildest mining towns in the West.
 There was little in the way of law enforcement.
-Gamblers, miners and robbers considered the community a sanctuary.
-There were five saloons, two restaurants, four mercantiles, two hotels, and numerous brothels located in two infamous red light districts.
-The town had a photographer, the Midway Theatre, an ice maker, and a bakery.
+Gamblers, cattle rustlers, robbers, and ruffians considered the community a sanctuary city for bandits.
+There were five saloons, two restaurants, a bakery, an ice maker, four mercantiles, two hotels, the Midway Theatre, and numerous brothels populating two infamous red light districts.
+The town even had a resident photographer.

-There was daily stage service between Mogollon and Silver City.
-The stagecoach transported passengers, commodities, and gold and silver bullion.
+The stagecoach ran daily between Mogollon and Silver City, transporting passengers, commodities, and gold and silver bullion.
 The 80 mile journey took 15 hours and it was often a harrowing ride.
 One particularly tenacious thief robbed the stagecoach 23 times between 1872 and 1873.
 The law eventually caught up with the fellow, which probably didn’t end well for him.
-Frontier justice.
+Frontier justice was frequently fatal.

 Fannie Mae mine MogollonFire & Flood in Mogollon

-In addition to the hazards associated with Black Lung, Apache raids, and an abundance of bandits, the forces of nature were also devastating on a fairly regular basis.
+In addition to the hazards associated with Black Lung, Apache raids, and an abundance of desperados, the forces of nature were also devastating on a regular basis.
 Fires and floods have plagued Mogollon.
 The first big fire was in 1894.
-It destroyed most of the town’s buildings.
-They built everything with wood.
+It destroyed most of the town’s buildings, because most of the structures were built with wood.
 Additional fires occurred in 1904, 1910, 1915, and 1942.
 The community emerges from the ashes and rebuilds, incorporating more stone and adobe each time.

-Silver Creek flooded in 1894, 1896, 1899, 1914 and 2013.
+Silver Creek, which runs through Mogollon, flooded in 1894, 1896, 1899, 1914 and 2013.
 The early floods washed away mine tailings, dumps, bridges, houses, and people.
 The flood in 2013 made national news, because it stranded several tourists.
 Mogollon and the county completed repairs a few years ago, implementing flood control and water diversion.
-The county also improved Bursum Road.
-Though it is still narrow, with no guard rails, it is paved all the way, with no pot holes and additional pull outs to accommodate oncoming traffic.
+In the process, the county improved Bursum Road.
+Though it is still narrow, with no guard rails, it is paved all the way, with additional pull outs to accommodate oncoming traffic and fewer potholes.
 It still isn’t a good road for RVs or large campers.
-There’s no place to turn around.
+There’s no place to turn large rigs around.

 General Store